Lake Erie College of Osteopathic Medicine - Bradenton Campus

 LECOM is the nation’s largest medical college and the only academic health center among the osteopathic colleges.
 With Millcreek Community Hospital and Medical Associates of Erie, the College is the core of LECOM Health, an innovative medical education and health care system.

 U.S. News & World Report ranks LECOM as the most applied to medical college in the country, among the top ten medical colleges who have the highest percentage of primary care physicians graduating each year and reports that the College offers one of the lowest tuitions among all private medical colleges in the United States.
-Diversity in Higher Education Magazine ranked LECOM #14 for the most diversity among doctorate granting institutions and the Masters in Health Services Administration was ranked #9 by TopMastersInHealthcare.com.
+Diversity in Higher Education Magazine ranked LECOM #14 for the most doctorate granting institutions.
+College of Medicine students have the opportunity to obtain a concurrent Master’s degree in their 3rd and 4th year of study.
+The online Masters in Health Services Administration was ranked as the #9 online program by TopMastersInHealthcare.com.
+Intelligent.com rates the MHSA in the top 10%, (No. 31 overall) and was recognized as having the best academic health setting.

 Type: Private, non-profit